Robberduckzilla/DnD-code/README.md

     2d.
 PROFIT.

-3. open a command prompt (or terminal/shell in unix) and type:
+3. open a command prompt (or terminal/shell in unix) and run the following commands, one at a time (some will say 'already installed' - this is fine):

 "pip install notebook"

+"pip install pandas"

+"pip install json"

+"pip install scikit-learn"

-4. Download the .csv or .json file and the .ipynb file in this repository
+4. Download the .csv file and the 'notebook.ipynb' file in this repository

 5. Call Rob and do some cool machine learning.